John Manners, Marquess of Granby: Political offices

-Granby returned to England as a hero: a painting by Edward Penny, The Marquess of Granby Relieving a Sick Soldier, showed him acting as a man of charity rather than as a soldier and this assured his appeal to the people.
+Granby returned to England as a hero: a 1764 painting by Edward Penny, The Marquis of Granby Relieving a Sick Soldier, showed him acting as a man of charity rather than as a soldier and this assured his appeal to the people.
+An interesting anecdote from 1824 also alludes to his generosity shown towards soldier’s wives:

 He sought to steer a path independent of party politics but supported the Treaty of Paris.
 He trusted George Grenville who promptly appointed him Master-General of the Ordnance under his ministry on 14 May 1763.
 Granby was also made Lord Lieutenant of Derbyshire on 21 February 1764.

+Master-General of the Ordnance

 Granby supported the government's issue of general warrants and prosecution of Wilkes, but in 1765 spoke against the dismissal of army officers for voting against the government in Parliament.
 In May 1765, Lord Halifax attempted to persuade George III to appoint Granby Commander-in-Chief of the Forces, in the hopes that his popularity would help quell the riot of the London silk weavers.
 The king refused, having promised the reversion of the post to the Duke of Cumberland, but obtained Granby's retention as Master-General of the Ordnance in the new Rockingham ministry, although Granby did not co-operate with the ministry and voted against the repeal of the Stamp Act.

 Under the Chatham Ministry, Granby was appointed commander-in-chief on 13 August 1766.
 Despite rumours of his retirement, he vigorously electioneered during the 1768 season, and increased the Rutland interests seats to seven, at some expense.
 With the resignation of Chatham, he found himself somewhat isolated in the Grafton Ministry.
 While he had opposed the attempts of the government to expel Wilkes from his seat in Middlesex, his personal dislike of Wilkes overcame his principles, and he voted in favor of the expulsion on 3 February 1769 and for the seating of Henry Luttrell afterwards.
 It was to prove a serious political mistake.
 Junius, a political writer, attacked the ministry accusing Granby of servility towards the court and personal corruption.
 Granby's great popularity might have let him ride out the affair, but his reversal on Wilkes provided new ammunition.
 Worse still, a reply to Junius by his friend Sir William Draper, intended in his defence, essentially validated the charge that the hard-drinking and personable Granby was easily imposed upon by less scrupulous acquaintances.